 Key Stage 3 (Years 7-9)

 Students are taught through enquiries.
-These help to engage the students and enables them to develop historical skills such as source analysis and effective written communication.
-In Year 7 they focus on social history and the units examine the impact of events on ordinary people.
+These help to engage the students and enable them to develop historical skills such as source analysis and effective written communication.
+In Year 7 students focus on social history and the units examine the impact of events on ordinary people.
 In Year 8 the units focus on power and enable students to use the knowledge and skills from Year 7 to analyse more complex political issues encountered when studying the impact of decisions on entire countries.
 In Year 9 they move on to conflict globally and this unit builds upon work in both Year 7 and 8.
 The concepts get progressively more challenging and the students develop their skills in debate, argument and analysis.

 - What was the Roman Empire?